Sakuma Shōzan: Biography

 In 1853, when Yoshida Shōin was convicted for attempting to stow away on one of Perry's ships, Sakuma was also sentenced by association to house arrest (蟄居), which he endured for 9 years.
-During the arrest, he continued to study Western sciences, and developed various electric machines based on the Elekiter and the Daniell battery, Japan's first seismometer, as well as improvements to guns.
+During the arrest, he continued to study Western sciences, and developed various electric machines based on the erekiteru and the Daniell battery, Japan's first seismometer, as well as improvements to guns.
 After his release, Sakuma Shozan emphasized that the only solution to the country's conflicts was to move the Imperial court from Kyoto to Hikone Castle, and continued to advocate opening Japanese ports to foreign traders, as well as reinforcing the Bakufu through collaboration with the Imperial administration (Kōbu gattai).

 Assassination

 In July 1864, Shōzan and a few of his retainers were on their way to Kyoto on horseback.
 Shōzan's horse was mounted with a European saddle, and he possessed a copy of the imperial decree about the opening of the country's ports to foreign trade.
 He was on a mission to meet with a member of the imperial family to explain his ideas and to seek the permission of Emperor Kōmei to legally open Japanese ports to foreign trade.
 He was unable to meet with the member of the imperial family and decided to return from his failed visit.

 On August 12, 1864, as he reached the Sanjō-Kiyamachi district of Kyoto, his retainers, a considerable distance behind and making no effort to catch up with him, failed to notice that two mysterious men were following him on foot.
 Soon Shōzan was ambushed and attacked by a small group of assassins from the Higo and Oki clans in broad daylight.
 Shōzan fell from his horse and bled profusely from the attack, with the assassins approaching him with swords drawn.
 Shōzan was killed by one of the assassins, a hitokiri named Kawakami Gensai, who landed a death blow on him.
 Upon his death, the assassins immediately fled from the scene before his retainers arrived.
 Shōzan was later found to have thirteen wounds inflicted on him by the assassins.